Safe mode for FP3/FP3+

 If your phone is powered off:

-Keep holding it until the animation ends and your device starts in Safe Mode
+Keep holding until your device starts.

 Identify problematic apps